The Appearance of Progress

 We assembled and adjusted the progress bar styles.
 So all that’s left is applying them as well.
 This part is really easy.

-The last line of the format_bar function uses the assembled and adjusted style.
+The last line of the ProgressBar._format method uses the assembled and adjusted style:

 It also uses the negated style to restore the terminal’s default appearance.